 A Look at Provincial Legislation for Protecting Franchisees: Prince Edward Island

-Franchisors are required to provide prospective franchisees, who will operate partly or wholly in PEI, with a disclosure document no less than 14 days before the signing of a franchise agreement or the payment of money by the prospective franchisee to the franchisor.
+Just like other provinces with franchising legislation, franchisors are required to provide a disclosure document to prospective franchisees operating partly or wholly in PEI.
+They must provide it no less than 14 days before the signing of a franchise agreement or the payment of money.

-The disclosure document has to disclose all material facts, including:
+The franchise disclosure document has to disclose all material facts, including:

 • risk warnings,